x81705/IDS6938-SimulationTechniques/Homework1/Readme.md

 ~~~
 ANS:
 Ks is the spring constant and Kd is the dampening constant; therefore, they are
-two opposing forces that come into effect when the jello hits the surface.
+two opposing forces that come into effect when the jello hits the ground or the
+surface of any object.
 ~~~